The FiiO FA7 is the company’s first-ever 3D printed universal monitor. Comprising of a quad balanced armature design, the FA7 is priced at $299.99

 The print job makes use of UV light sources flashing thousands of times to solidify the resin accurately ‘layer by layer’ with a stunning 25um tolerance.
 You will find the same technology used for jewelry sampling, dentistry, and many other industrial applications.

 As shown in the official intro clip you can also see the soldering being done with drivers fitted into the heat sinks.
 The seamless solid fill design is claimed to enhance the resonance performance of the whole acoustic design of the FA7.
 It also seems to add a lot of toughness to the design.

 Design & Internals

 The FA7 is built with a 3D face-plate design with a shimmering patterns design that reflects the light.
 It is very mesmerizing and you may not be able to move your eyes off it for a good while.

-The FA7 uses a tri-section bore that bares a passing resemblance to a Mercedes logo.
-The 3 ducts leading to the bore have no filters so you may need to clean the opening time to time.
-For that FiiO have supplied a cleaning tool in the small pouch in the retail package.
+The FA7 uses a tri-section bore that bears a passing resemblance to a Mercedes logo.
+The 3 ducts leading to the bore have no filters so you may need to clean the opening from time to time.
+For that FiiO has supplied a cleaning tool in the small pouch in the retail package.

 Just in case you are wondering, they are indeed quite light at 5.3 per side despite their solid-fill build.

 The FA7 is available in 2 color schemes.
 The first is a transparent black housing with silver Prismatic patterns.
 The other color scheme available is transparent housing with bright red and deep blue w/ curvy shapes shown in this review.